-The Office of Public Safety is responsible for the Comprehensive Emergency Management Plan (CEMP).
-This plan is designed to be an all-hazards disaster response and emergency management plan that complies with FEMA guidelines for Higher Education that includes planning, mitigation, response, and recovery actions.
+The Department of Public Safety is responsible for the Comprehensive Emergency Management Plan (CEMP).
+This plan is designed to be an all-hazards disaster response and emergency management plan that complies with FEMA guidelines for higher education, which includes planning, mitigation, response and recovery actions.

 Our priorities are:

-- Life safety, infrastructure integrity, and environmental protection during an emergency. - Coordination with University of San Diego departments to write, maintain, test, and exercise the CEMP. - Cooperation, Integration, and Mutual Aid with local, state and federal planning, response, and public safety agencies and their CEMPs.
+- Life safety, infrastructure integrity, and environmental protection during an emergency. - Coordination with University of San Diego departments to write, maintain, test and exercise the CEMP. - Cooperation, integration, and mutual aid with local, state and federal planning, response, and public safety agencies and their CEMPs.